 Mystery Story 1 – Letting Go of Certainty

 I finally decided to let go of my last marketing client whose checks were paying all the bills.
 It was difficult because he was my first client.
 Because of him, I was able to learn how to build websites and learn about online marketing.
 He was a bridge to pay our bills until Robert was able to apply for social security to support us.
 I liked him.
 He trusted my abilities completely.
 He is a doctor and always paid his bills promptly.
 I had grown his practice substantially.
 In that sense, it was rewarding.

 I tried to rationalize that this money was supporting my work.
 But truthfully, it was just a distraction.
-My dream is to write books.
-Writing brings me joy.
-Writing books is what I am here to do.
-My attention was divided.
-Each month, the work I was doing for him was stealing that joy.
+One of my dreams was and still is to write books.
+Writing brings me joy, but my attention was divided.
+Each month, the work I was doing for him was stealing that joy and the calling God was putting on my heart.
 I became more and more restless.
 I made the decision that I had to let him go.

 A new consultant came on board.
 I received an email asking to bring her up to speed with the business.
 We decided to meet.
 We immediately connected.
 She is such a smart woman!
 I didn’t tell her at our first meeting that I didn’t plan to continue working for the doctor.
 About a month later, I realized I had to tell her as my restlessness continued.

 We met again.
 When I told her what I was doing with my book that was coming out (God Notes Daily Doses of Divine Encouragement) and the Be Still, Let it Go and Trust meditation CDs I’ve produced, she was elated for me.
 It turned out that she is a Christian too.
 So, I made a new friend and someone who resonated with my work!

 Two Prayers Answered In Mysterious Ways